Christmas Red Velvet Cheesecake

 For the Cheesecake Filling

-- 32 ounces Cream cheese four 8-ounce packages, softened
+- 4 packages Cream cheese 8-ounce packages, softened

 - 4 large Eggs at room temperature